-- 1. Information Area: shows the patient information (including department, bed number, patient name, etc.) and network status symbols. - View Area: shows physiological waveforms and parameters.
+- 1. Information Area: shows the patient information (including department, bed number, patient name, etc.), network status symbol. - 2.
+View Area: shows physiological waveforms and parameters.
 You can switch a waveform area to a parameter area by selecting your desired waveform area and then selecting [Switch to Parameter Area], or switch a parameter area to a waveform area by selecting your desired parameter area and then selecting [Switch to Waveform Area]. - 3.
 Care Group Overview Bar. - 4.
-Message Area: shows physiological and technical messages from the currently viewed patient monitor.
+Message Area: shows physiological, technical and prompt messages from the currently viewed patient monitor.
 It also shows the alarm given by the telemetry such as nurse call or event.
 By selecting this area, you can enter the [Alarm Information List] to view all physiological, technical and prompt messages coming from the currently viewed patient.